-I’ve made it too!
-The problem is, we often treat this chart as the lesson.
+The problem is that we often treat this chart as the lesson.
 We sort the letters, words, and sentences with students and expect them to remember the difference.

-The One Lesson You Need To Teach Letters, Words, and Sentences
+The Only Lesson You Need To Teach Letters, Words, and Sentences

-What teaching students what a letter is, I explain it as they are like building blocks.
+Because a letter is the smallest unit of print that our students interact with, it’s what we need to begin with.
+To help my students understand what a letter is, I like to explain that letters are like building blocks.
 Individually, letters are the smallest pieces.
 However, they LOVE to join together to build something bigger!

 When letters join together, they can build a word!
 Letters love to build words and there are millions of words that they can build.

 But do you know what?
-Words like to build to.
+Words like to build too.
 When words connect, they can build something even bigger.

 When words connect, they can build a sentence!
 Students will be amazed to see how the pieces all come together.

-I use blank cubes for the spaces and explain that the spaces are like glue or the cement between bricks.
-Don’t worry about teaching punctuation yet – too much information and your lesson will lose it’s purpose.
+I use blank cubes for the spaces and explain that the spaces are like glue or cement between bricks.
+Don’t worry about teaching punctuation yet – too much information and your lesson will lose its purpose.

 Creating Your Letters, Words, and Sentences Anchor Chart

-Have the letters, words, and sentences already cut up and in a basket.
+I recommend having the strips you want to use already cut up and in a basket.
 Pull one out at a time and have students help you put it in the correct spot on the anchor chart.

-I have students follow up my cutting out and sorting letters vs. words vs sentences with a partner.
+Then, have your students follow up by cutting and sorting letters vs. words vs sentences with a partner.

 Letters, Words, and Sentences Song